bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 ## Done!
 You are connected to the instance as user **ssm-user**, and you can use sudo.
 On my window, the little $ of the command prompt can be hard to see, but it's there.

-You can also launch a session directly from the EC2 console without visiting the System Manager console, by choosing "Connect to your Instance" and picking the Session Manager option.
+You can also launch a session directly from the EC2 console without visiting the Systems Manager console, by choosing "Connect to your Instance" and picking the Session Manager option.

 When you're done playing around, click "Terminate" on the shell window to close the shell session.